 - Ethic of national service and a strong desire to create positive change

 - Bird Conservancy is committed to protecting and enhancing the welfare of its members during the COVID-19 pandemic.
 As a condition of service, selected members must provide to Bird Conservancy’s human resources representative either proof of full vaccination at service start date or agree in written form to weekly testing until further notice.
 Any proof of vaccination or weekly test results submitted to Bird Conservancy will remain confidential.

-Term of Service: This is a Full-Time (FT) national and community service position requiring a minimum completion of 1,700 hours during the year (approximately 40 hours/week).
-The position begins August 15, 2022 and ends July 28, 2023.
+Term of Service: This is a Three Quarter Time (3QT) national and community service position requiring a minimum completion of 1,200 hours during the term (approximately 30 hours/week).
+The position begins as soon as possible but no later than January 9 and ends October 27, 2023.
 Flexible hours are required, including weekend and occasional evening commitments.
 Member may be required to serve on Days of Service that take place on certain national holidays throughout the year.

 Training and Support Provided: eeCorps members receive significant training and experience in community engagement, project implementation, leadership, diverse populations, and more.
 Up to 20% of total hours served may be spent in applicable approved training and professional development.
 Members will be supervised and supported by Sarah Doxon, Education Programs Manager at Bird Conservancy of the Rockies, as well as by Erin Dreps, eeCorps Program Coordinator.
 The 2022-23 cohort of eeCorps members serving throughout the region will act as additional resources and support for each other.

 Location and Service Conditions: This position is based at Bird Conservancy of the Rockies, 14500 Lark Bunting Lane, Brighton, CO 80603.
 Service is also performed at program sites along the Front Range.